Edvac/money-transfer-service/DecesionsREADME.md

 includes validation annotations to ensure data integrity and business rules that prevent negative transfers while allowing negative balances.

+#### 7. Models, Services, and Database Evolution
+My work on this money transfer service evolved through several logical steps:
+### Model Enhancement
+Starting with a basic model, I recognized the need to track transfers between accounts.
+I expanded the model with additional fields (currency, timestamps) and created a new `Transaction` model to record money movements. `Account``Account`
+### Service Layer Implementation
+I created a dedicated to handle all money transfer business logic, properly implementing transaction management with Spring's annotation to ensure data consistency.
+This service was moved to the correct package to maintain proper separation of concerns. `TransferService``@Transactional`
+### Database Schema Updates
+The initial database schema was too limited with just a simple table.
+I enhanced it to include currency and timestamps, and added a new `transactions` table with proper foreign key relationships to the accounts table. `accounts`

 ## What I Chose Not to Implement